Mass Spectrum of Non-Charmed and Charmed Meson States in Extended Linear-Sigma Model: Introduction

+The present study utilizes an extended linear-sigma model (eLSM) in an effective Lagrangian in which four quark flavors along with scalar and pseudoscalar meson fields are included \cite{Diab:2016iig,Klempt:2007cp,AMSLER200461}.
+To ensure accurate results the integration of Polyakov-loop potential is essential, which can be derived from pure Yang-Mills lattice simulations \cite{POLYAKOV1978477,PhysRevD.20.2610,SVETITSKY1982423}.
+We assume that such a configuration allows for the proper estimation of various meson states $\langle \bar{q} q\rangle = \langle \bar{q}_{\ell} q_{r} - \bar{q}_{\ell} q_{r}\rangle \neq 0$ \cite{VAFA1984173}.
+These meson states, characterized by their chiral structures, can be categorized based on specific quantum numbers such as orbital angular momenta $J$, parity $P$, and charge conjugates $C$.
+This classification results in scalar mesons with $J^{PC}=0^{++}$, pseudoscalar mesons with $J^{PC}=0^{-+}$, vector mesons with $J^{PC}=1^{--}$, and axialvector mesons with $J^{PC}=1^{++}$ \cite{Tawfik:2019rdd,Tawfik:2014gga}.
+The present study targets a systematic analysis of various non-charmed and charmed meson states.
+The effective Lagrangian is utilized to describe the properties of low-lying meson states that are non-charmed and charmed, determining their mass spectra at vanishing temperature.

+At a vanishing temperature, the masses of various meson states are well measured \cite{ParticleDataGroup:2022pth}.
+Their excellent reproduction by means of eLSM, allows to determine its parameters so that the meson masses in thermal and dense medium can then be calculated.

+The colour gauge field theory, in which a linear binding potential with one-gluon exchange corrections and four quark flavors are coupled, was utilized to determine the meson masses \cite{BARBIERI1976125}.
+A considerable agreement with the experimental data is concluded especially for mesons of masses larger than 1 GeV \cite{BARBIERI1976125,Parganlija:2010ac,PhysRevD.80.113001}.
+In two-flavour linear sigma model the meson vacuum phenomenology was studied and concluded that the inclusion of additional scalar degrees of freedom is necessary \cite{Parganlija:2010fz}.
+Within the $U(3)\times U(3)$ linear sigma model, the meson properties are studied and concluded that the $U_A(1)$-breaking term plays an important role in the generation of meson masses \cite{Napsuciale:1998ip}.

-The present script is organized as follows.
-The whole formalism of the mesonic part of the Lagrangian of the SU(4) extended linear-sigma model is outlined in section \ref{sec:frml}.
-Our results on the non-charmed and charmed meson states and their mass spectra are discussed in section \ref{sec:Rslts}.
-Section \ref{sec:cncl} is devoted to the final conclusions and outlook.
+The script is arranged as follows.
+Section \ref{sec:frml} describes the formalism of the SU(4) extended linear-sigma model's mesonic component of the Lagrangian.
+Section \ref{sec:Rslts} presents our findings on the mass spectra of non-charmed and charmed meson states.
+The last section, \ref{sec:cncl}, discusses the overall perspective.